Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Phishing scams aim to acquire valuable personal and financial data, such as your Social Security number, credit card details or passwords for online accounts, to steal your identity, your money or both.
-They are mostly associated with email but can come in many forms, including social media messages, pop-up ads, “vishing” (voice phishing by phone), “smishing” (phishing by text message) and “pharming” (drawing victims to bogus websites).
+Phishing is a tactic that scammers use to acquire valuable personal and financial data, such as your Social Security number, credit card details or passwords for online accounts, and to steal your identity, your money or both.
+They are mostly associated with email but can come in many forms, including: social media messages, pop-up ads, vishing (phishing by phone), smishing (phishing by text message), pharming (phishing by drawing victims to bogus websites).

-The scam often relies on impersonation, and phishers can be very good at it.
-They sound authoritative on the phone, trick caller IDs into showing a real corporate or government number and use well-known logos to make their emails and websites look genuine.
+The scam often relies on impersonatoin, and phishers can be very good at it.
+They sound authoritative on the phone, change caller IDs to show a real corporate or government number, and use well-known logos to make their emails and websites look genuine.

-You might even get a phishing email that appears to come from a family member, friend or work colleague.
 Some scammers hack accounts and gather personal details on victims to launch highly targeted attacks, a practice called spear-phishing.
-Global crime gangs use phishing emails in widespread business swindles to penetrate companies’ computer networks or trick employees into paying phony invoices.
+Global crime gangs use phishing emails to penetrate companies’ computer networks or convince employees to pay phony invoices.

 Wherever their apparent source, phishing messages feign urgency (act now or you’ll risk arrest/have your account frozen/miss out on this special offer).
 You’ll be asked to quickly provide or “confirm” key pieces of personal or business information or be directed to click on a link, which might launch malware that harvests data from your computer or ransomware that takes over the machine and locks you out.